djanjic/argo-workflows/docs/upgrading.md

 Breaking changes  typically (sometimes we don't realise they are breaking) have "!" in the commit message, as per the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).

-## Upgrading to v3.7

-### Deprecations

-Several Sprig functions have been deprecated in favor of Expr standard library alternatives.
-While these functions continue to work, they will be removed in a future version.
-See [available Sprig functions](variables.md#sprig-functions) for the complete list and [Expression language](variables.md#expression) for alternatives.

 ## Upgrading to v3.6

 See also the list of [new features in 3.6](new-features.md).